 Let’s talk about some of the business benefits of leveraging the headless architecture to give your content editors the tools to deliver dynamic content.

-Much More Relevant Product Recommendations
+Personalized Marketing with Relevant Product Recommendations

-If you’ve ever been bombarded with irrelevant product recommendations from a commerce platform, you know how annoying it can be to have a website recommending you something you don’t want.
+If you’ve ever been bombarded with irrelevant product recommendations from a commerce platform, you know how annoying it can be to have a website recommending something you don’t want.
 Website personalization uses customer data to recommend products that are both fresh and relevant to that type of user, which increases the likelihood of them purchasing something from your store.

 Product recommendations generate business through uplift conversion rates and average order values.

-Highly Converting Landing Pages
+High Converting Web Pages

 Increased Time On-Site

-A personalized experience can definitely increase the time your potential customers spend on your site.
+A personalized experience can increase the time your potential customers spend on your site.
 Users will stick around for longer if the website or app they’re visiting is talking to

 them.
 Plus, content personalization gives users a reason to explore the site and try your products or services because they seem like they’re tailored for them specifically.